The Right Use of Power Institute (RUPI) is a global force, guiding people to utilize their power with awareness, wisdom, compassion and skill.

 Dr Cedar Barstow

-- Founder & Co-Executive Director
+Founder & Executive Director Emerita

 Dr Amanda Aguilera

-Cedar is a consultant and teacher on ethics and ethical issues.
+Cedar (she/her) is a consultant and teacher on ethics and ethical issues.
 She has been designing, developing, and teaching this approach since 1994.
 Cedar’s background includes 30 years as a psychotherapist and 25 years as a teacher.

 She is the author of books and articles on ethics, counseling with elders, women and independence, and psychotherapy and spirituality.
 Cedar is also a Hakomi Experiential Psychology Trainer and a member of the Naropa University Adjunct Faculty.